ee-jackson/wytham-hawthorn/README.md

-# wytham-seed-predation
+# wytham-hawthorn

-This repository contains code for the Wytham Hawthorn project, lead by Sofia Gripenberg's research group at the University of Reading.
+This repository contains the [research compendium](https://research-compendium.science) for the Wytham Hawthorn project, lead by Sofia Gripenberg's research group at the University of Reading.
+The compendium is a collection of all digital parts of the research project to date.

+We are investigating the roles of plant enemies and mutualists in determining the spatial distribution of Hawthorn (*Crataegus monogyna*) in Wytham Woods.

 ## Contents: